 Then I did the predictable “good student” move and chose engineering.
 Pretty quickly, I realized it wasn’t for me.
 I tried front-end development thinking it would feel creative, but writing code wasn’t exactly exciting either.

-During COVID, I picked up painting again.
-I shared my work online, sold my art, and slowly found my way into digital art and freelance graphic design.
-It reminded me how much I enjoy making things from scratch.
+During COVID I picked up painting again.
+Shared my work online, sold my art, and slowly found my way into digital design and freelance.
+It reminded me how much I love making things from scratch.

 Now I’m deep into UX, doing what I love the most, exploring how systems, accessibility, and creativity fit together.
 Still the same person who loves figuring things out and making things look and feel better, just with more purpose and slightly better tools.